artsiom-tsaryonau/google-drive-wrapper-api/DRIVE_API.md

     "photoLink": "https://lh3.googleusercontent.com/...",
     "me": true
   },
-  "htmlContent": "This is a test comment on the document", "content": "This is a test comment on the document", "deleted": false,
+  "htmlContent": "This is a comment on the file", "content": "This is a comment on the file", "deleted": false,
   "resolved": false,
+  "anchor": {
+    "startIndex": 10,
+    "endIndex": 20
+  },
   "quotedFileContent": {
     "mimeType": "application/vnd.google-apps.document",
     "value": "quoted content"